Ilana Dayan: The Brothers Parinyan affair

 In April 2005 Uvda suggested that Yoram Levy, a senior police officer, was effectively representing the interests of the Parinyan crime family within the police, after criminal Pinhas Buhbut was murdered by a cop.
-Following the program, a police investigation found Levy not guilty and close the case, but did write down a disciplinary offense for Levy for using the brothers as sources.
+Following the program, a police investigation found Levy not guilty and closed the case, but did write down a disciplinary offense for Levy for using the brothers as sources.
 Near the end of the year, the Zeiler Commission appointed to investigate the police proceedings during the affair. according to Justice Vardi Zeiler, "if not for Ilana Dayan and her television program, this case wouldn't have been revived and no one would have known what happened.
 These are things that can be said with absolute certainty".
 The commission report eventually led to the resignation of police commissioner Moshe Karadi and the discharge of Levy.
 Levy filed a lawsuit for libel against Dayan, arguing that her report exaggerated his part in the affair.